 - Treasury Inflation-Protected Securities: TIP

 - Real Estate Investment Trusts: VNQ

-I like WiseBanyan because the bulk of their investment options are Vanguard ETFs, which are the lowest cost and best index funds currently available.
+WiseBanyan’s investment options are good because the bulk of their investment choices are Vanguard ETFs, which are the lowest cost and best index funds currently available.
 The other options they use are also low-cost and are good investment options.

 Is WiseBanyan Safe?